Cam Newton’s Contract Incentives Revealed

 Newton is Positioned for a Huge Financial Future

-Do they invest in Newton in a three or four-year deal at something close to $30 million per season, or watch him walk away and get paid by a team like the Chicago Bears in 2021 after he has rebuilt his status level with the Patriots in 2020?
+Do they invest in Newton in the form of a three or four-year deal at something close to $30 million per season, or watch him walk away and get paid by a team like the Chicago Bears in 2021 after he has rebuilt his status level with the Patriots in 2020?

 Also Read: